 7. De-Broglie wavelength

-The first and foremost thing a candidate should do is to read the NCERT book and be thorough with all the topics covered in this chapter.
-In order to get away with the confusion of "How to prepare for atomic structure" the aspirant can also take the help of animation and videos which are easily available on the internet, to understand the shape of orbitals, photoelectric effect, Bohr's model and other related topics.
+The first and foremost thing a candidate should do is read the NCERT book thoroughly, with all the topics in this chapter.
+In order to get away with the confusion of "How to prepare for atomic structure," the aspirant can also take the help of animation and videos which are easily available on the internet, to understand the shape of orbitals, Photoelectric Effect, Bohr's Model Of An Atom, and other related topics.
 It is very important to have a clear picture of the experimental setup and observations in the mind of the candidate.
 The candidate should also focus on the previous year's question papers related to atomic structure.
-Based on analysis, it is found that most of the numerical problems are from Bohr's theory and the hydrogen spectrum.
+Based on the analysis, it is found that most of the numerical problems are from Bohr's theory and the hydrogen spectrum.
 These are important topics from exam point of view.
 So, the candidate should try to solve as many problems from these two topics.

 To prepare for atomic structure, these are some reference books that should be consulted;